ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 * Service Catalog Items

    The provisioning, reconfigure, and retirement entry points include the option for using **Embedded Workflows** or **Embedded Automate**.
+You can set the point field to the workflow that you want to use for any, or all, of the three service entry points.

    ![Entry Points options](../images/embedworkflow_entrypointsembedded.png)